openstack/python-neutronclient/README.rst

 This is a client library for Neutron built on the Neutron API.
 It provides a Python API (the ``neutronclient`` module).

+.. note:: This project has been deprecated.
+The CLI code has been deleted and is not accessible anymore.
+The Python bindings are still in use by other projects but no new features will be added to this project.
+   Any new feature should be proposed to OpenStack SDK and OpenStack Client.

 * License: Apache License, Version 2.0
 * `PyPi`_ - package installation
 * `Online Documentation`_